 Hot tub maintenance is fairly straightforward and if done properly will keep your investment in great condition, safe and ready for guests to use.

-Safe hot tub installation: It is essential to plan the layout of the hot tub’s installation and consider the area at your property you want it installed.
-A hot tub when filled with water and people is extremely heavy and will need a strong, solid, level base to support it.
+It is essential to plan the layout of the hot tub’s installation and consider the area you want it installed.
+When filled with water and people a hot tub is extremely heavy so it will need a strong, solid, level base to support it.

 There are many variables to factor into the overall running cost of a holiday let hot tub.